 Note: Some employers may also require cabin crew to have an assessment by their occupational health department or provider.
-It should always be made clear to the applicant whether a medical assessment is being carried out for the purposes of the EU medical requirements, under the employer’s occupational health requirements, or both.
+It should always be made clear to the applicant whether a medical assessment is being carried out for the purposes of the UK Part-MED medical requirements, under the employer’s occupational health requirements, or both.

 Details of medical requirements

 The UK requirements for cabin crew medical examinations and assessments are detailed in Implementing Rules (IRs) and Guidance Material (GM).